 By the way, most muzzle styles allow dogs to open their mouths wide enough to eat, drink or pant, so muzzling your pup won’t actually cause them to suffer in any way.
 So if you decide to introduce a muzzle, just remember that this decision doesn’t somehow signify your failure as a dog parent; on the contrary, it shows just how responsible you are.

 Punishment Is Never, Ever a Good Idea

-Here’s an ironclad rule of training an aggressive dog: Positive reinforcement yes, punishment no. Aversive tools and techniques like e-collars, leash corrections, or scolding and yelling will not help your dog master the fears and anxieties that are causing their aggression.
+Here’s an ironclad rule for training an aggressive dog: Positive reinforcement, yes; punishment, no. Aversive tools and techniques like e-collars, leash corrections, or scolding and yelling will not help your dog master the fears and anxieties causing their aggression.